 4. Ask for Help

 The school is there to make sure your child succeeds.
 Sometimes it may not seem that way if you happen upon a jaded administrator or they mention that test too much but it is.
 And, your kid has you who is definitely out to ensure their success.
-However, you can’t do it all by yourself and you don’t have to.
+However, you can not do it all by yourself and you do not have to.

 Even if it is the first day of school, go ahead and send the teacher an email or set up a conference.
 If you have a concern or a specific need for your child address it sooner than later.